Q: When will I learn who my visitors will be and when will they arrive?

 A: Your situation is not uncommon, but you would still need to meet the standard for a clean camp-site.
 You do have to make choices sometimes about the facility that you choose to use for your camp or for parts of your camp operation.
 You may be able to work with an owner/operator of a property to establish some cleaning routines that would be suitable for your group use.
 You may also creatively and safely figure out a way to involve your staff and campers in doing a service by helping keep the area clean.

 Q: What should I include in my risk management plan?

 A: For more help in preparing risk management materials, see the standards book for the complete standard (OM-3) and its interpretation.
-Help can also be found on the CD-Rom that accompanies the Accreditation Process Guide .
+Help can also be found on the ACA website in the Operational Management Section.

 Q: Yikes!
 I just can't do all this work by the summer!!

 A: Relax!
 If you're running a camp, much of the information probably already exists.
 You just need to gather it all together, review it in relation to the specific standards, and organize it.
 Many camps have policies and procedures already, and may just need to put them in writing or clean them up a bit to meet the requirements of the standards.
 Delegate!
 YOU don't have to do it all yourself.
 Use your key staff members to help prepare by assigning out portions of the standards to your Assistant Director, Waterfront Director, Ranch Supervisor, etc. Have these people gather written material and be in charge of making sure their areas are in compliance.

 Q: I need copies of the state regulations for starting a camp and the state requirements for summer camp staff wages.

 A: Every state is different when it comes to licensing requirements and state regulations.
 For state-specific questions, check out ACA's public policy page .